 Here’s a nifty trick to solve your WordPress Admin slow issue.
 We use LiteSpeed Cache and we noticed that when we turn off the automatic cache for WP-Admin, the loading speed improves dramatically.
 You can also choose to disable automatic caching for selected user roles too!

 Cloudflare is the leading free CDN and security tool that WordPress owners use on a daily basis.
-The usage of automatic cache and rocket loader can also be a concern for slow WordPress admin backend.
+The usage of automatic cache and rocket loader can also be a concern for the slow WordPress admin backend.
 Consider disable the performance for selected URL (such as /wp-admin/*.

 8. Use Bloatfree And Clean WordPress Visual Builder